+We're closer than you think.
 Many Portland/Vancouver metropolitan residents have discovered WSU Vancouver's easy access from I-5 and I-205.
-Check out our campus location and see how close we are to you.
+Check out our campus location and see how close we are.

 Pay resident tuition rates

-Clackamas, Clatsop, Columbia, Gilliam, Hood River, Morrow, Multnomah, Sherman, Umatilla, Union, Wallowa, Wasco, Washington
+The specific Oregon counties whose residents are eligible for this benefit are Clackamas, Clatsop, Columbia, Gilliam, Hood River, Morrow, Multnomah, Sherman, Umatilla, Union, Wallowa, Wasco and Washington.